jrbgit/blockchain_data/README.md

 - Web dashboard at http://localhost:8000/dashboard
 - API endpoints for programmatic access
 - Command-line monitoring tools
+- **Full Linux/WSL compatibility with proper virtual environment**

-The system is now a **fully operational blockchain analytics platform** capable of handling the complete GLQ Chain dataset with real-time updates.
+The system is now a **fully operational blockchain analytics platform** capable of handling the complete GLQ Chain dataset with real-time updates, optimized for Linux/WSL environments.
 Ready for advanced analytics development!

+### Migration Notes
+If migrating from Windows to WSL/Linux:
+1. ✅ Virtual environment recreated for Linux compatibility
+2. ✅ All dependencies reinstalled and verified
+3. ✅ File permissions and paths updated for Linux
+4. ✅ Documentation updated with Linux-specific instructions
+5. ✅ Cross-platform compatibility maintained